Sriwijaya Air Flight 182: Search and recovery

 Rescuers recovered a life vest, pieces from the aircraft's fuselage, and a destroyed wheel rim from the Boeing 737.
 Most of the wreckage was found at a depth of 17–23 m.

 On the night of 9 January, an emergency slide from the aircraft was recovered from the waters near Lancang Island, Thousand Islands.
 The scattered debris and the small pieces of the wreckage indicated a high-speed impact.
 Much more wreckage was found over the next few days.

 The Indonesian Navy pinpointed the exact coordinates of the crash site on 10 January, and the flight data recorder was retrieved two days later.
 The casing of the cockpit voice recorder was recovered on 15 January but the data storage module inside was missing.
-In the afternoon of 17 January, the CVR components and its casing, but without the data storage module, were handed over to the NTSC for further examination.
-The next day on 18 January, the search for the CVR, wreckage, and victims was extended for three more days.

-On 21 January BASARNAS announced the search for victims and aircraft debris had been halted.
-A total of 122 pieces of debris had been recovered from the crash site, including one of the engine turbines.
+The search for victims and aircraft debris continued until 21 January.
+A total of 122 pieces of debris were recovered from the crash site, including one of the engine turbines.
 The search for the data storage module of the CVR continued until it was dredged up from the seabed on 30 March.